 - Affordable essentials rights – potable water, food, housing, healthcare, energy, work, fair dealing, privacy, etc.

-- Enshrine comprehensive democratic freedom rights of the Australian citizen – freedom of speech, right to vote, right of the press; the right to peaceably assemble, to petition the government for a redress of grievances.
+- Enshrine comprehensive democratic freedom rights of the Australian-born citizen – freedom of speech, right to vote, right of the press; the right to peaceably assemble, to petition the government for a redress of grievances.
 (American Constitution Amendment 1)

 - Martial law may not be used in time of peace (Petition of Right of 1628)

-- The right of an Australia citizen to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.
+- The right of an Australian-born citizen to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.
 No warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.
 (American Constitution Amendment 5)

-- No Australian citizen shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.
+- No Australian-born citizen shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a grand jury, except in cases arising in the land or naval forces, or in the militia, when in actual service in time of war or public danger; nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb; nor shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.
 (American Constitution Amendment 6)

 Supportive Precepts Linked to Evidence